dallasg505/music-history/essays/song-2/index.md

 ## Legacy

 {% include figure.html class="right" width="48%" caption="Voyager II 1977.
-Source"image-path="essays/song-2/images/Voyager1.jpg" %}
+Source"image-path= "essays/song-2/images/Voyager1.jpg" %}

 This wordless gospel rendition was chosen by Carl Sagan and his team to be included on the Golden Record attached to the Voyager spacecraft in 1977, sent into the cosmos as an expression of human loneliness, suffering, and the resilience of the human spirit.
 O'Dell

 > Dark Was The Night, Cold Was The Ground has made an imapct on history and truly recognizing human emotion and suffering without saying a word.

 ## Bibliography